Major exhibition with international masterpieces

-- Audio tour for adults and children (English, free of charge)
+Audio tour with the exhibition, for adults and children (in English, free)

 Partnerships and acknowledgements

-The exhibition was developed in partnership with the Lebanese Ministry of Culture/Directorate General of Antiquities.
-Through this partnership, the Dutch National Museum of Antiquities is supporting the construction of a new archaeological museum and cultural centre at the historical site of Byblos.
+The exhibition was developed in partnership with the Lebanese Ministry of Culture, the Lebanese Directorate General of Antiquities and the National Museum of Beirut.
+Through this partnership, the National Museum of Antiquities is supporting the construction of a new archaeological museum and cultural centre at the historical site of Byblos.
 This museum will open to the public in the spring of 2023.

 The exhibition was developed with the support of the Blockbusterfonds and the VriendenLoterij, with thanks to the Lebanese Embassy (The Hague), the Dutch Embassy (Beirut) and Labrys Reizen.